-How Many KWh Does a House Use per Day?
+How Many KWh Does a House Use on average per Day?

 The average kWh for a house influences how many solar panels you need and determines how much power they must produce to meet your needs.